 Edited by David Parsons and Kathryn MacCallum

-The call for chapters for the forthcoming edited book, “Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom”, to be published by Springer in late 2018, has now closed.
-However, we would be interested to hear from any potential contributors to a follow-up volume.
+The forthcoming edited book, “Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom” will be published by Springer in late 2018.

 The subject of the book is the application of agile and lean techniques into various aspects of education.
 This is a topic which has become increasingly popular in recent years, but so far there has been no single publication to draw together these ideas, particularly one that covers both agile and lean, which although in software are closely related together, are less commonly linked in the educational context.

 The major contribution of this book will be to provide a single point of reference for global expertise in how agile and lean ideas can be applied in teaching and learning at all levels of education.

 Notification of initial acceptance: June 30, 2017

 Book Chapters due: October 31, 2017

 Revised chapters due from authors: March 31st 2018

 Editorial review completed: April 30th 2018

 Final revisions and materials required from authors: May 31st 2018